ovh/docs/pages/bare_metal_cloud/dedicated_servers/api-os-installation/guide.en-gb.md

 ### Disk Groups <a name="disk-group"></a>

-Some [dedicated servers](https://www.ovhcloud.com/fr/bare-metal/) have multiple groups of disks; for example one group with SATA disks and another group with SSD disks.
+Some [dedicated servers](https://www.ovhcloud.com/en-gb/bare-metal/) have multiple groups of disks.
+For example, one group with SATA disks and another group with SSD disks.
 Those servers are sometimes also called **hybrid servers**.

 To list the disk groups and their disks, you can use the following API call in order to identify the disk group on which you want the OS to be installed: